39th BPSC Pre Exam 24.07.1994 Question and Answer Pdf in Hindi & English

 (d) Surat

-25. Who founded the Ramosi Peasant Force in Maharashtra?
+25. Who formed the Ramoji peasant group in Maharashtra?

 (a) Justice Ranade